GitHooksDotIO/githooks-io-service/githook.yml.md

 # relative to the root
 entry_point: hello-world.js

-# require at least one event to trigger the GitHook
+# require at least one event to trigger the GitHook.
+See 'Events' below.
 triggered_on:
   - push

 # optional.
 Add as many scopes as required.
+See 'Scopes' below.
-Note that 'admin:repo_hook' will always be available, since it is required by GitHooks.io to properly manage GitHook installations.
+# Note that 'admin:repo_hook' will always be available, since it is required by GitHooks.io to properly manage GitHook installations.
 scopes_required:
   - 'user:email'